 Earlier this month, we published a blog on Microsoft’s planned end of life date for Microsoft Windows 7, scheduled for January 14, 2020 (see our original post here).
 Originally, extended security updates to keep the software current were only available for high-volume licenses and larger organizations and options for small to midsized businesses were limited.
 Now, Microsoft has announced that paid extended security updates (ESUs) will be available for all businesses, regardless of size.
 Should the latest announcement change your upgrade plans?

 What you need to know about the Microsoft Windows 7 Extended Security Update

 The newly available Extended Security Update or ESU only provides security updates and patches.
 It’s important to remember that no improvements will be made to the actual OS framework.
 Over time, as applications update, it‘s possible that programs will experience compatibility issues with Microsoft Windows 7.

 The ESU is available through 2023, allowing extra time to transition off of older machines or upgrade to Windows 10.
-This extension can be purchased through a Certified Microsoft Partner such as ADNET beginning on December 1, 2019.
+Users can purchase this extension through a Certified Microsoft Partner such as ADNET beginning on December 1, 2019.

 The Windows 7 ESU will be an annual renewal, and the renewal price will increase each year.
 Extended security updates will need to be purchased for each device, every year until 2023.
 At that point, they will no longer receive updates.